lamquoctuan/vc4g-ws/assets/plugins/wp-spamshield/readme.txt

 == Description ==

-An exceptionally powerful and user-friendly WordPress anti-spam plugin that *eliminates* comment spam, trackback spam, contact form spam & registration spam.
+An exceptionally powerful and user-friendly WordPress anti-spam plugin that *eliminates* comment spam, contact form spam, registration spam, trackback spam, pingback spam, and every other type of WordPress spam.

 = The All-in-One Anti-Spam Plugin for WordPress - Without CAPTCHAs = Leading edge WordPress spam protection, with *NO CAPTCHAs, challenge questions or other inconvenience to site visitors*.
 This plugin works silently in the background, and *simply makes WordPress spam disappear*.